makman568/algofun/pq/falcon_envelopes.md

 (committee selection cannot be forged), but granted, VRF secrecy is lost (selection becomes predictable).
 This is deemed acceptable even under attack as the ability to exploit this is extremely limited.
 Consensus logic, block structure, and ledger format remain unchanged.
-Falcon-1024 wrappers introduce a manageable bandwidth overhead (steady-state ~45-67 GB/day for relays, still <0.6% of a 1 Gbps link) and a moderate RAM cache (~0.4-0.8 GB) but avoid megabyte-scale certificate growth and on-chain bloat.
+Falcon-1024 wrappers introduce a manageable bandwidth overhead (steady-state ~4.3-6.4 Mbps for relays, still <0.7% of a 1 Gbps link) and a moderate RAM cache (~0.4-0.8 GB) but avoid megabyte-scale certificate growth and on-chain bloat.
 Importantly, Falcon-1024 verification is significantly faster than Ed25519 (~5-10× speedup), making this upgrade a CPU performance improvement rather than a compromise.